Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/16
+1. Today I am going to code up a neural network.
+Yesterday, I watched Ned do it with the Enron data set, and today, I am going to do one myself, and then I am going use my own dataset using musical chords.
+My neural network will be able to distinguish chords.
+I will create my own training and validation set and test it, then I will put the whole thing on github for the world to see and hire me.

+  1. The first thing I have done is set up my environment using this tutorial: https://machinelearningmastery.com/setup-python-environment-machine-learning-deep-learning-anaconda/

+  2.

 ## 11/15
 1. This morning, I have done some research into Neural Networks.
 This research came out of yesterday's lectures in neural networks using forward and backward propagation, using logistical regression equations at each node.
 I probably butchered some of the wording there, but the gestault is that I watched Ned code up a neural network and it's was pretty cool.
 I want to learn this stuff, and do something interesting with it.
 One of the most interesting things I've seen in a long time.